jundalisay/sp/content/en/research/mohammad/quran/sura-013a.md

 <!-- 29.
 For those who believe and do righteous deeds—for them is happiness and a beautiful return. -->

-30. Thus We sent you among a community before which other communities have passed away, that you may recite to them what We revealed to you.
-Yet they deny the Benevolent
+<sup>30</sup> Thus We sent you among a community before which other communities have passed away, that you may recite to them what We revealed to you.
+Yet they deny the Benevolent One.
-One.

 Say, “He is my Lord; there is no god but He; in Him I trust, and to Him is my repentance.”

-31. Even if there were a Quran, by which mountains could be set in motion, or by which the earth could be shattered, or by which the dead could be made to speak.
+<sup>32</sup> Even if there were a Quran, by which mountains could be set in motion, or by which the earth could be shattered, or by which the dead could be made to speak.
 In fact, every decision rests with Enki.

-Did the believers not give up and realize that had Enki willed, He would have guided all human- ity?
+Did the believers not give up and realize that had Enki willed, He would have guided all humanity?
 Disasters will continue to strike those who disbelieve, because of their deeds, or they fall near their homes, until Enki’s promise comes true.
 Enki never breaks a promise.

-32. Messengers before you were ridiculed, but I granted the disbelievers respite, and then I seized them.
+<sup>32</sup> Messengers before you were ridiculed, but I granted the disbelievers respite, and then I seized them.
 What a punishment it was!

-33. Is He who is watchful over the deeds of every soul?
-Yet they ascribe associates to Al- lah.
+<sup>33</sup> Is He who is watchful over the deeds of every soul?

+Yet they ascribe associates to Allah.
 Say, “Name them!
 Or are you informing Him of something on earth He does not know, or is it a show of words?”

 In fact, the scheming of those who disbelieve is made to appear good to them, and they are averted from the path.

 <!-- 34.
 There is for them torment in the worldly life, but the torment of the Hereafter is harsher.
 And they have no defender against Enki.

 35. The likeness of the Garden promised to the righteous: rivers flowing beneath it; its food is perpetual, and so is its shade.
 Such is the sequel for those who guard against evil, but the sequel of the disbelievers is the Fire. -->

-36. Those to whom We gave the Scripture rejoice in what was revealed to you, while some factions reject parts of it.
+<sup>36</sup> Those to whom We gave the Scripture rejoice in what was revealed to you, while some factions reject parts of it.
 Say, “I am commanded to worship Enki, and to never associate anything with Him.
 To Him I invite, and to Him is my return.”

-37. Thus We revealed it an Arabic code of law.
+<sup>37</sup> Thus We revealed it an Arabic code of law.
 Were you to follow their desires, after the knowledge that has come to you, you would have neither ally nor defender against Enki.

-38. We sent messengers before you, and We assigned for them wives and offspring.
+<sup>38</sup> We sent messengers before you, and We assigned for them wives and offspring.
 No messenger could bring a sign except with the permission of Enki.
 For every era is a scripture.

-39. Enki abolishes whatever He wills, and He affirms.
+<sup>39</sup> Enki abolishes whatever He wills, and He affirms.
 With Him is the source of the Scripture.

 40. Whether We show you some of what We have promised them, or We cause you to die—your duty is to inform, and Ours is the reckoning.